-Rich was diagnosed with Parkinson’s in 2011, at the same age as his father’s diagnosis.
-Rich retired from a career in psychology, human resources management, and integration of refugees and immigrants.
-Rich has always been a participant in activities such as skiing, hiking, swimming, and tennis and struggled with the new reality of keeping up with his non-Parkinson’s friends.
-“All of a sudden, I found myself experiencing the potential for isolation, and it has taken a while to adjust to this new reality and realize that there is nothing I have to prove to others.”
+I was diagnosed with Parkinson’s in 2011, at the same age as my father was.
+I retired from a career in psychology, human resources management, and integration of refugees and immigrants.
+I have always been a participant in activities such as skiing, hiking, swimming, and tennis and struggled with the new reality of keeping up with my non-Parkinson’s friends.
+Then, all of a sudden, I found myself experiencing the potential for isolation, and it took a while to adjust to my new reality and realize that there is nothing I have to prove to others.

-Rich attributes a lot of his success to participating in local Parkinson’s-centric class such as dance, boxing, and voice training, where he can meet members of his community, build relationships, and offer support to those who are dealing with similar challenges.
-Rich is a member of the Boulder Support Group Planning Committee and has recently formed a monthly meeting called Coffee and Conversation that’s designed for resource sharing and learning in an informal setting.
+I attribute a lot of my success to participating in local Parkinson’s-centric classes such as dance, boxing, and voice training, where I can meet members of my community, build relationships, and offer support to those who are dealing with similar challenges.
+I am a member of the Boulder Support Group Planning Committee and formed a monthly meeting called Coffee and Conversation that’s designed for resource sharing and learning in an informal setting.

-For Rich, living well with Parkinson’s means “consciously reducing sources of anxiety in my life, and taking advantage of all the things I can still do.
+For me, living well with Parkinson’s means consciously reducing sources of anxiety in my life and taking advantage of all the things I can still do.
 It means appreciating the wind in my face on a sunset bike ride and feeling the joy that comes when swimming unwinds my stiff back.
-It means realizing that I can still play tennis (doubles only) and cross-country ski to my heart’s content (moguls on a black run are no longer necessary).
-Finally, traveling the world with my life partner is still a reality to be pursued with vigor.”
+Finally, traveling the world with my life partner is still something to be pursued with vigor.